zhifanzhu/objects-along-hit/README.md

 ## Download Data

 At this moment, we provide pre-extracted masks, HaMeR results for running EPIC-HIT experiments.
-The example data for EPIC-HIT can be downloaded from: [In progress].
+The example data for EPIC-HIT can be downloaded from: [Temporary One Drive Link](https://uob-my.sharepoint.com/:u:/g/personal/ms21614_bristol_ac_uk/EZf3Sx6ArOtIhwybgsQA51IBGGwCA7UYnYzVP_FjAp-k8w?e=FbG4wd).

 <details>
-<summary>Structure of the data directory after downloading:</summary>
+<summary>Structure of the data directory after downloading and extracting:</summary>

 ```
 # DATA_STORAGE/ directory is at the same level as README.md